Find Grad Schools

 119 Yearly Graduations

 The 14th most popular school in the country for library science majors who are seeking their master's degree is University of South Carolina - Columbia.
 Roughly 35,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
 During the most recent year for which we have data, 119 people received their master's degree in library science from UofSC.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 82% were women.
-Data shows that UofSC graduates that hold this degree go on to make a median salary of $47,652.
+About 90% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 106 Yearly Graduations

 The University of Tennessee - Knoxville is the 16th most popular school in the nation for students seeking a master's degree in library science.
 Each year, around 30,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
 During the most recent year for which we have data, 106 people received their master's degree in library science from UT Knoxville.
-About 84% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
-The University of Tennessee - Knoxville library science graduates who receive their master's degree go on to jobs earning a median salary of $47,652.
+About 87% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 #17